Viva-con-Agua/Viva-con-Agua.github.io/docs/references/devops/server_overview.md

 Our Servers naturally have IP addresses of their own that are assigned from the respective hosting provider.

+!!! info

-!> Servers that have an IPv6 prefix defined have the whole prefix routed to them by the hosting provider but only have the given address actually allocated.
+    Servers that have an IPv6 prefix defined have the whole prefix routed to them by the hosting provider but only have the given address actually allocated.

 | Name           |       IPv4       |           IPv6            |
 |----------------|:----------------:|:-------------------------:|